 Storage in Plain Sight: Speaking of books, check out this newsstand-style book display!
 Whether you arrange the books in color groups or just toss them up any old way, this a great example of storing things in plain sight.
 And having the books’ covers visible means the kids are more likely to grab them—especially your non-readers who would have a hard time picking out a book by the title on its spine.

-Peek-a-boo Storage Bags: This idea is so awesome for storing a collection of small things (looking at you, Shopkins)!
+Peek-a-boo Storage Bags: This idea of a kids toy organizer is so awesome for storing a collection of small things (looking at you, Shopkins)!
 The peek-a-boo window makes it easy for children to know what’s inside, and what their options are for play.
 Choose fabric patterns that coordinate with whatever room you’ll keep the toys in, and you can utilize the wall space to hang the bags and store toys without looking like a toy store.

 Multi-purpose Storage: I love double-duty furniture, which is why I’m going to mention this hack again.
 Plus, with the relatively low cost of IKEA and the ability to use inexpensive materials to DIY your own cushions, this is a fairly cost-effective way to corral the kid’s clutter.
 If you don’t want to hack a bookcase, this would be a pretty simple DIY project, too.
-The cubbies and small baskets are wonderful for keeping toys organized since things don’t get lost at the bottom of a deep container.
-You could even sort toys into categories (blocks, legos, stuffed animals, dolls, kitchen, etc.) and label the containers with pictures and/or words.
+The cubbies and small baskets are wonderful for using as toy storage bins since things don’t get lost at the bottom of a deep container.
+You could even sort toys into categories (blocks, legos, stuffed animals, dolls, kitchen, etc.) in the toy bin organizer and label the containers with pictures and/or words.

-Toilet Paper Roll Garage: I’ve seen this idea done multiple ways: inside a shoe box, inside other boxes of varying sizes, even inside a wooden crate.
+Toilet Paper Roll Garage: This is a DIY toy bin.
+I’ve seen this idea done multiple ways: inside a shoe box, inside other boxes of varying sizes, even inside a wooden crate.
 However you choose to create your garage, it’s fun project to do with the kids—and I bet you can think of other toys that be corralled this way, too.

 Shoe Boxes: While we’re on the subject of reusing trash (or as I like to think of it: upcycling), empty shoe boxes make for great small-toy storage.
 We’ve decorated ours with Duck Tape to reflect what’s inside: Star Wars figures, Disney Princess MagiClip figures, cars (follow the yellow brick road—get it?!), etc. With all the fun tape colors and patterns available, as well as other decorating options like paint, stickers, fabric, and pretty paper, it’s easy to create storage that looks good and totally disguises the fact that you’re using yesterday’s recycling to store toys on your coffee table.